Friday, April 29, 2022

 Comparison was with the text of scripts for past movies.
 Also conducted was a textual analysis of consumer reviews of past movies.
 The researchers’ objective was to identify which content attributes should stay the same as in previous movies proven attractive to a similar audience and which attributes should be different.

 The resulting model’s predictive power was greater than that for comparable benchmark models from the literature.
 The impact of the study, though, has less to do with the specific attributes identified than with the approach to prediction.
 The statistical assumptions and methods used in the research were highly sophisticated.
 The conclusions were limited to predicting the success of movie scripts.
 Application to books, stage plays, and maybe even advertising campaigns might work.
 Beyond that, maybe not so well.
-But the general lesson applies broadly: For maximum attraction, tie attribute loyalty to variety seeking.
+But the general lesson applies broadly: For maximum attraction, realize that attribute loyalty is tempered by variety seeking.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.